tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 - \( T \) = one electrical period (360° electrical)

 ### **FEM Method for Calculation**
 1. Run a **quasi-static magnetic simulation** in FEMM.
-It is quasi-static as the program calculates static working points but with adequately high resolution, the results approximate the transient simulations well in terms of torque.
+It is quasi-static as the program calculates static working points, but with adequately high resolution, the results approximate the steady-state condition well in terms of torque.
 2. Simulate the **torque vs. rotor position** over one electrical period, where the rotor position is modified in each simulation, but the magnetic field is also manually rotated.
 It is important to take into consideration that the magnetic field of the stator is rotated by electrical angles while the rotor with mechanical angles.
-3. Extract **instantaneous torque values** at small angle steps (e.g., every 1°).
+3. Extract **instantaneous torque values** at small angle steps (at least 1 degree).
 4. Compute **the mean of all sampled torque values**:

 \[